abu-talha-siddique/quiz/README.md

-# Quiz Website
+# 🎯 Quiz Website

+## 🚀 Project Overview

+Quiz Website is a full-stack web application built using **React.js** for the frontend and **Node.js + Express.js** for the backend.
+It allows users to take quizzes, submit answers, and view results dynamically.

+---

+## ✨ Features / Functionality

+- 📝 User can attempt quizzes
+- 📊 Automatic score calculation
+- 🔄 Dynamic question rendering
+- 💾 Backend API integration
+- 🗂 Organized frontend and backend structure
+- 🌐 REST API communication between client and server
+- 📦 MongoDB database integration
+- ⚡ Fast and responsive UI

+---

-## 🚀 How to Run the Project
+## 📦 How to Run the Project

-Follow the steps below to run the project locally.
+Follow these steps to run the project locally:

 ---